 As discussed above, the disparities in performance demonstrated on the Dashboard for these student groups is reaffirmed through available local data in recent years.
 To address these persistent and significant gaps, the district will continue to implement specific supports for all three populations through multi-departmental efforts that are led by Foster Youth Services, Homeless Youth Services, and the Special Education Department.
 Staff will collaborate with colleagues across the system to break down silos and ensure that support is provided to these students broadly.
 This collaboration will need to include increased and improved instructional and social emotional supports for these student groups to address the significant performance gaps observed in the Dashboard data and across all indicators.
+A key focus of the 2020-21 Differentiated Assistance support efforts was the increased alignment of school site and district planning to support the identified student groups.
+The focal point of these efforts will be the implementation of an effective MTSS at all school sites that integrates the academic, behavioral, and social-emotional instruction and intervention supports into a tiered system so that they can best be matched to student needs.
+This integration will be supported by a data-based decision-making process that includes regular review of student outcome data to assess needs and identification of the appropriate services and supports to meet those needs.

-Implementation of an effective Multi-Tiered System of Supports will improve outcomes for ALL students - something that SCUSD does need - but will particularly benefit those students who have historically lacked the necessary supports to achieve at their highest potential.
+Implementation of an effective Multi-Tiered System of Supports will improve outcomes for ALL students - something that SCUSD does need but will particularly benefit those students who have historically lacked the necessary supports to achieve at their highest potential.
 Students with Disabilities, Foster Youth, Homeless Youth, African American students, American Indian or Alaska Native students, Native Hawaiian or Pacific Islander students, and English Learners have been impacted the most by the fundamental system inequities acknowledged in our district's core value.
 School site and district staff will be receiving the training, tools, and supports needed to better understand, identify, and meet the individual needs of all students - and specifically those student groups who have continuously demonstrated the most critical and urgent needs.
 Training will build the capacity of leadership teams for systems change, teaming practices, evaluating implementation progress and impacts, and developing action plans for school improvement.
 Tools will include Tier 1 resource mapping and assessment/data source mapping.
 Ongoing support will include regular training meetings, consistent coaching, and peer mentoring from other school sites.